Sunday, July 13, 2014

 For more information regarding the swim course, see the "Frequently Asked Questions" section in this website.

-Special Note: If there are extreme weather conditions including, but not limited to high surf, strong rip tides, or poor visibility due to fog, the swim portion of the race may be canceled.
+Special Note: If there are extreme weather conditions including, but not limited to, high surf, strong rip tides, or poor visibility due to fog, the swim portion of the race may be canceled.
 The triathlon would then transition into a run-bike-run.
 The California State Lifeguards will assess the water conditions the day of the race.
 Safety of all participants is our priority.

-For printable bike map, click here.
+For a printable bike map, click here.